UCL/cid-X/Docu/source/usage.rst

    python XCATdvfProcessing.py XCAT_dvf_processing.cfg

-A detailed description of how to configure the processing is given below
+A detailed description of how to configure the processing is given below.